Reexamining constraints on neutron star properties from perturbative QCD: neutron star EOS

 The eigenvectors in $U$ are orthonormal since the covariance is symmetric.
 In particular, each eigenvector $U_i$ represents a correlation among different densities of the truncation error, with the $1\sigma$ variance given by the square root of its corresponding eigenvalue $\sqrt{\diag(S)_i}$.
-For both the chiral potentials with $450$ MeV and $500$ MeV cutoffs reported in \cite{Drischler:2020yad}, the largest (second largest) entry in $\sqrt{\diag(S)}$ accounts for about $\sim90\%$ ($8\%$) of the variances encoded in the full covariance matrix, suggesting their corresponding eigenvectors, which shall be referred to as the most significant eigenvectors, are adequate for current and future astrophysical applications.
-This is true for calculations of both pure neutron matter (PNM) and symmetric nuclear matter (SNM), and for concreteness we will focus on the PNM EOS $E(n_n)$ where $n_n$ is the neutron number density.
+For both the chiral potentials with $450$ MeV and $500$ MeV cutoffs reported in \cite{Drischler:2020yad}, the largest (second largest) entry in $\sqrt{\diag(S)}$ accounts for about $90\%$ ($8\%$) of the variances encoded in the full covariance matrix, suggesting their corresponding eigenvectors, which shall be referred to as the most significant eigenvectors, are adequate for current and future astrophysical applications.
+This procedure is suitable for both PNM and SNM calculations, and for concreteness let us focus on the PNM EOS of the form $E(n_n)$ where $n_n$ is the neutron number density.

 The two most significant eigenvectors form a set of orthogonal basis to describe the correlated uncertainties.
 Denote $E_0(n_n)$ the central values of energy per particle predicted by \ceft, the proposed parameterization that incorporates correlated uncertainties takes the form